3 Signs You Are Healing From Trauma: What True Healing Feels Like

 You will also notice that you are more attuned to how you feel in your body and that you can better integrate your body in everything you do.

 2. More Emotional Flexibility and Less Emotional Reactivity

 Women say that when they are going through deep healing, they experience a new way of relating to the people around them.
 Their vagal tone allows them to remain flexible and adaptive through whatever emotional stress they are going through.
 And they are better able to respond with a new level of resilience.

 For example, one of our clients reported being able to laugh at multiple shows that she used to interpret as very serious.
 They were not previously funny to her.
 A new level of playfulness and enjoyment are signs of a more flexible nervous system.

 This client also went through a recent loss.
-While the loss still felt heavy, she was able to move through it.
+While her grief still felt heavy, she was able to move through it.
 This resiliency, this ability to move more flexibly through both joy and pain, is the backbone of a resilient, healed nervous system.
 This resiliency is at the core of healing and preventing trauma both in yourself and the people around you.

 3. Speaking to Yourself in a Different Tone

 One of the core elements of a healed nervous system is your vagal tone.
 The vagus nerve is considered the nerve of compassion.
 When you start healing, you’re going to develop a new way of talking to yourself.
 You will lend yourself more understanding, more support, more love, less judgment, and less shame.
 You’ll start feeling a sense of belonging and of deep inner peace.

 When women go through our protocols and programs, they quickly bring their nervous system from a state of being triggered continuously to a state of regulation.
 With this healing, it becomes possible to tap into a completely different level of healing and growth.